ehrpg/rules/docs/vessels/overview.md

 details on how many small vessels the ship is capable of housing and operating.
 A docking bay also often comes with all necessary equipment to maintain the smaller vessel, such as repair and refuiling stations.

+Docking bays sometimes count as rooms.
+If that is the case, the ship does not come with docking bays per default; but a room has been refitted to fit a small vessel.

 ## Cargo Bays